d3vilh/raspberry-gateway/README.md

 ## Other features:

-  - **OpenVPN-UI** - Lightweight web administration interface [written by Adam Walach](https://github.com/adamwalach/openvpn-web-ui).
-  Porting for RaspberryPi as part of [this project](https://github.com/d3vilh/raspberry-gateway) is still in progress by [myself](https://github.com/d3vilh).
   - [**AirGradient Monitoring**](https://www.airgradient.com): Installs an [`airgradient-prometheus` exporter](https://github.com/geerlingguy/airgradient-prometheus) and a Grafana dashboard, which tracks and displays air quality over time via a local [AirGradient DIY monitor](https://www.airgradient.com/diy/).
 (Disabled by default.
 Enable and configure using the `airgradient_enable` var in `config.yml`.
 See example configuration for ability to monitor multiple AirGradient DIY stations.)
   - **Starlink Monitoring**: Installs a [`starlink` prometheus exporter](https://github.com/danopstech/starlink_exporter) and a Grafana dashboard, which tracks and displays Starlink statistics.
 (Disabled by default)
   - **Shelly Plug Monitoring**: Installs a [`shelly-plug-prometheus` exporter](https://github.com/geerlingguy/shelly-plug-prometheus) and a Grafana dashboard, which tracks and displays power usage on a Shelly Plug running on the local network.
 (Disabled by default.
 Enable and configure using the `shelly_plug_*` vars in `config.yml`.)